rstoetter/cdependencymanager-php/README.md

     }

-to your **composer.json**, and then you can simply install with the command:
+to your **composer.json**, and then you can simply install it with the command:

     composer install